 - 1/2 lb Spaghetti

-- Form the meat into into balls, slightly smaller than the size of your palm.
+- Form the meat into into balls, about the size of your palm.
 Place the meatballs in the heated pot with olive oil and brown them on all sides.
 About 5-8 minutes.

 - When all meatballs are browned, reserve to a clean plate.
 It's OK if they're not cooked in the middle They will be in the sauce.

 - In the same pot with the drippings, saute the chopped onions until caramelized.
 About 3-5 minutes.
-Add garlic and herbs for another 2 minutes.
+Add garlic, red pepper flakes and herbs for another 2 minutes.

 - Add wine and de-glaze the bottom of pan, scraping off the bottom bits (this is all flavor).
 Allow to reduce for about 3 minutes.